TachiChan/HoGRN/README.md

 # HoGRN
-Thank you for your interest in our work!
+Thanks for your interest in our work!
 This is our Pytorch implementation for the paper:

 >Weijian Chen, Yixn Cao, Fuli Feng, Xiangnan He, and Yongdong Zhang.
 [HoGRN: Explainable Sparse Knowledge Graph Completion via High-order Graph Reasoning Network](https://arxiv.org/abs/2207.07503).
 In IEEE Transactions on Knowledge and Data Engineering.